202454305/Recurrent-Deep-Sets/README.md

-# "Recurrent Deep Sets: Predicting Weekly Gasoline Demand from Traffic Congestion"
+# Recurrent Deep Sets: Predicting Weekly Gasoline Demand from Traffic Congestion

 **Abstract:** I adapt and extend the Deep Sets architecture introduced by Zaheer et al. (2017) to learn embeddings for set-structured elements in a high-frequency time-series on